-- 2.108 Treasury Notes.
-Medium-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities from one to 10 years. - 2.109 Trust Agreements.
-Collectively, the Senior Trust Agreement and the Subordinate Trust Agreement. - 2.110 Underwriter.
-A dealer that purchases new issues of municipal securities from the Issuer and resells them to investors. - 2.111 Underwriter's Discount.
-The difference between the price at which bonds are bought by the Underwriter from the Issuer and the price at which they are offered to investors. - 2.112 Underwriter's Expenses.
+- 2.109 Treasury Notes.
+Medium-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities from one to 10 years. - 2.110 Trust Agreements.
+Collectively, the Senior Trust Agreement and the Subordinate Trust Agreement. - 2.111 Underwriter.
+A dealer that purchases new issues of municipal securities from the Issuer and resells them to investors. - 2.112 Underwriter's Discount.
+The difference between the price at which bonds are bought by the Underwriter from the Issuer and the price at which they are offered to investors. - 2.113 Underwriter's Expenses.
 Compensates senior managers for out-of-pocket expenses, generally including underwriter's counsel DTC charges, travel, syndicate expenses, dealer fees, communication expenses, CUSIP fees and postage.
-Underwriter's expenses are subject to negotiation and can vary from transaction to transaction. - 2.113 Uniform Net Capital Rule.
+Underwriter's expenses are subject to negotiation and can vary from transaction to transaction. - 2.114 Uniform Net Capital Rule.
 SEC requirement that member firms as well as nonmember broker-dealers in securities maintain a maximum ratio of indebtedness to liquid capital, also called net capital rule or net capital ratio.
 Indebtedness covers all money owed to a firm, including margin loans and commitments to purchase securities, one reason new public issues are often spread among members of underwriting syndicates.
-Liquid capital includes cash and assets easily converted into cash. - 2.114 Variable Rate Debt (VRD).
-An interest rate on a security that changes at intervals according to an index or a formula or other standard of measurement or that changes in connection with a mandatory tender and remarketing or where interest is not set to maturity. - 2.115 VRA Master Financing Agreement.
-The Amended and Restated Master Financing Agreement, as amended and supplemented from time to time, between Virginia Resources Authority and HRSD. - 2.116 Water Infrastructure Finance and Innovation Act (WIFIA) The Water Infrastructure Finance and Innovation Act of 2014, as amended (WIFIA), established the WIFIA, a federal credit program administered by EPA for eligible water and wastewater infrastructure projects.
-The WIFIA program provides long-term, low-cost supplemental loans for up to 49% of the total cost of an eligible project. - 2.117 Yield.
+Liquid capital includes cash and assets easily converted into cash. - 2.115 Variable Rate Debt (VRD).
+An interest rate on a security that changes at intervals according to an index or a formula or other standard of measurement or that changes in connection with a mandatory tender and remarketing or where interest is not set to maturity. - 2.116 VRA Master Financing Agreement.
+The Amended and Restated Master Financing Agreement, as amended and supplemented from time to time, between Virginia Resources Authority and HRSD. - 2.117 Water Infrastructure Finance and Innovation Act (WIFIA).
+The Water Infrastructure Finance and Innovation Act of 2014, as amended (WIFIA), established the WIFIA, a federal credit program administered by EPA for eligible water and wastewater infrastructure projects.
+The WIFIA program provides long-term, low-cost supplemental loans for up to 49% of the total cost of an eligible project.

+- 2.118 WIFIA Agreements.
+Means the WIFIA Master Agreement, dated as of September 28, 2020, between the EPA and HRSD, and each of the loan agreements entered into thereunder from time to time - 2.119 Yield.
 The rate of annual income return on an investment, expressed as a percentage.
 Income/current yield is obtained by dividing the current dollar income by the current market price for the security.
 Net yield or yield to maturity is the current income yield minus any premium above par or plus any discount from par in purchase price, with the adjustment spread over the period from the date of purchase to the date of maturity of the bond.
 In addition, Yield may, for certain purposes, be calculated in accordance with the IRS Code.